chrisistansell/Cyborg-Trackzeron/README.md

 This Readme is coutesy of MK's main Trackzeron GitHub project.
 A special thanks to his inspiration.
 This will forever be linked to his OG mod of the Azeron Classic as a fork.

-Reference site for any of my 3D designs for the Azeron controller (and some Keycrhon stuff) can be found here: [Thingiverse|Coaleyed](https://www.thingiverse.com/coaleyed/designs)
+Reference site for any of my 3D designs for the Azeron controller (and some Keychron stuff) can be found here: [Thingiverse|Coaleyed](https://www.thingiverse.com/coaleyed/designs)

 Please note that due to angles of the sensor in the design, you will need to use software such as [rawaccel](https://github.com/a1xd/rawaccel) or your on scripts to set the rotation between 10-15%.
 Otherwise you will get a down pitch to the left on mouse movement.